 - Developed an Environmental Water Transaction Program (EWTP) through a Public-Private partnership with USFWS, National Fish and Wildlife Foundation, Audubon New Mexico, and the Elephant Butte Irrigation District (EBID).
-The EWTP established rules and procedures for the USIBWC to acquire or lease water rights for restoration sites, through a market-based voluntary program. - Signed a Memorandum of Understanding with EBID to work collaboratively on the EWTP. - EBID Board passed a policy in 2013 that authorizes use of EBIDadministered water for native vegetation on restoration sites. - Purchased 47.4 acres of surface water rights - Irrigated the Leasburg Extension Lateral Wasteway #8 restoration site nine times from 2014 to 2017.
+The EWTP established the initial framework for the USIBWC to acquire or lease water rights for restoration sites, through a market-based voluntary program. - Signed a Memorandum of Understanding with EBID to work collaboratively on the EWTP. - EBID Board passed a policy in 2013 that authorizes use of EBIDadministered surface water for native vegetation on restoration sites. - Purchased 47.4 acres of surface water rights and worked on irrigation plans and infrastructure at several restoration sites. - Irrigated the Leasburg Extension Lateral Wasteway #8 restoration site 11 times from 2014 to 2018.
+Irrigated two new sites in 2018 for the first time.